debrouwere/render/README.md

 ### Supported template languages

 Render uses the [consolidate.js](https://github.com/visionmedia/consolidate.js) template engine consolidation library for all template rendering.
-Look at its documentation to find out all of the template languages supported by Render.
+Its documentation contains [a list of all supported templating languages](https://github.com/visionmedia/consolidate.js#supported-template-engines).

-### Partial rerendering
+### Conditional rendering

 If your context data includes a date in ISO format, you're in luck.
 Using the `--newer-than <key>` flag, you can tell render to only re-render if the context data is newer than the HTML that's already there.

 The key flag indicates where in your data `render` can find the modified date.

-This is particularly useful when iterating over multiple context sets: two or three rows of data might have changed but nothing else, and you shouldn't have to rerender all of it.
+This is particularly useful when iterating over multiple context sets: two or three set of data might have changed but nothing else, and you shouldn't have to rerender all of it.

+### Speed

+The speed of `render` will depend on the complexity of your templates and the speed of your CPU and hard drive.
+You can reasonably expect to be able to render about 10 to 20 pages per second.

+IO is usually the bottleneck, even on machines with solid state drives, so `render` processes content serially to avoid filesystem contention.